- The Ohio State University, Michael E. Moritz College of Law, J.D., 2005, with Honors

 Bar & Court Admissions

-Suzanne is of counsel in the Vorys Columbus office and a member of the trusts, estates, and wealth transfer group.
+Suzanne is a partner in the Vorys Columbus office and a member of the trusts, estates, and wealth transfer group.
 Her practice focuses on tax-exempt organizations, estate planning, estate and trust administration, and litigation involving gifts, estates, and trusts.

 Immediately prior to joining Vorys, Suzanne spent four years serving as associate general counsel for Advancement and Tax in The Ohio State University Office of Legal Affairs.
 Prior to her work at The Ohio State University, she worked as a tax associate at Vorys.